Mastredy7/botsurvey.github.io/README.md

-Please ensure to install modules
+Don't forget to install the latest version of the Selenium module. pip install selenium